🏔️ CLIMB MONT BLANC IN 2025 🏔️

 Chamonix

 Fly into Geneva and make your way to your hotel in Chamonix, where you host will be waiting.
-Meet your fellow explorers (you'll be in a group of just four people), get briefed on the adventure ahead, then head out in search of dinner.
+Meet your fellow explorers (you'll be in a group of up to six people), get briefed on the adventure ahead, then head out in search of dinner.

 Day 2